lawnjelly/Misc/PortalDocs/portals_basics.md

 The trade off for these features is that we have to manually partition our level into rooms, and add portals between them.

+### And now a warning
+Note that the portal system should be considered an _advanced feature_ of Godot.
+You should not attempt to use rooms and portals until you are familiar with the Godot editor, and have successfully made at least a couple of test games.
+It gives you great power as a game designer, but the trade off is it requires a more technical approach to level design than you may be accustomed to.
+It is aimed at producing professional quality results and assumes the user is prepared to put in the work for this.
+It is not intended to be used for all 3D games - not all will benefit, and it may require more time than a short game jam allows.

 ## The RoomManager
 Anytime you want to use the portal system, you need to include a special node in your scene tree, called the `RoomManager`.
 The RoomManager is responsible for the runtime maintenance of the system, especially converting the objects in your rooms into a `room graph` which is used at runtime to perform occlusion culling and other tasks.